 Generalized Polynomial Chaos by Orthonormal Expansion

-Mono Variate expansionexpansion
+Mono-Dimensional Case

-There is quite a largeliterature on stochastic polynomials and a good starting point could bebe [], here a brief introduction is reported to move later more inIn general any response U monitored of the plant (clad temperature, max pressure etc.) at a given point in time could be represented as a function of the initial condition of the plant and of the values of the parameters used to construct the mathematical models.
-For our purpose ’ consider a split of the input and parameter space such as p are the initial condition and parameters not subjected to a probabilistic distribution while ξ are the ones showing such stochastic behavior.
-The dependence of U from p could be therefore neglected since not relevant to the discussion therefore:
+There is a large amount of literature on stochastic polynomials and a good starting point is given in [], here a brief introduction is reported to move later more in detail.
+In general any response U monitored of the plant (clad temperature, max pressure etc.) at a given point in time could be represented as a function of the initial condition of the plant and of the values of the parameters used to construct the mathematical models.
+For our purpose let us consider a split of the input and parameter space such that p are the initial conditions and parameters not subjected to a probabilistic distribution while ξ are the ones showing such stochastic behavior.
+The dependence of U from p could be therefore neglected since the dependence is not relevant to the discussion:

 U=Uξ